Pancreatic Neuroendocrine Tumor Histological Features

 Pancreatic neuroendocrine tumors are classified as functioning or non-functioning.

-A functioning pancreatic neuroendocrine tumor secretes biochemically active substances such as hormones which cause specific clinical syndromes such as Carcinoid Syndrome, Zollinger-Ellison Syndrome, or symptoms from hormone over secretion such as insulin or glucagons.
+A functioning pancreatic neuroendocrine tumor secretes biochemically active substances such as hormones which cause specific clinical syndromes such as Carcinoid Syndrome or Zollinger-Ellison Syndrome.

 A non-functioning pancreatic neuroendocrine tumor secretes specific substances but these substances are either inactive and/or do not cause any clinical syndrome.